Rami24t/JS-Alg-Perf-Practice-Fibonacci-Num-3-funcs/README.md

 3 Fibonacci num functions + perf testing in js

-Given a fibonacci number finder method, I coded two new methods/algs (in two other objects) that are of significantly improved performance (three times faster) than method.
+Given a fibonacci number finder method, I coded two new methods/algs (in two other objects) that are of significantly improved performance (about 2 times faster) than the given method.